clojurewerkz/cassaforte.docs/README.md

 # Cassaforte Documentation

 This is a documentation site for [Cassaforte](https://github.com/clojurewerkz/cassaforte).
-Copy or clone me and adapt for your project that needs documentation guides similar to [rubyamqp.info](http://rubyamqp.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.

 ## Install Dependencies